Bias-Variance Games: Model and Preliminaries

-\paragraph{Individual rationality} One additional definition that will be useful is that of individual rationality.
-Intuitively, a distribution will be individually rational if a player derives non-negative utility from choosing it.
-Formally: \begin{definition} A distribution $X$ satisfies {\em individual rationality (IR)} if $u(X)\geq 0$. \end{definition} A simple observation that follows from Claim~\ref{claim:util} is that $X$ is IR if and only if $X$ is such that $\mu^2+\sigma^2\leq 1$.
+\paragraph{Individual rationality.} An additional definition that will be useful is that of individual rationality.
+Intuitively, a distribution is individually rational if a player derives non-negative utility from choosing it.
+Formally: \begin{definition} A distribution $X$ satisfies {\em individual rationality (IR)} if $u(X)\geq 0$. \end{definition} A simple observation that follows from \Cref{claim:util} is that $X=\sigma Z+\mu$ is IR if and only if $\mu^2+\sigma^2\leq 1$.

-\subsection{Two players}
+\subsubsection{Two players}

-The {\em bias-variance game} is a two player game that might be appropriate for modeling the competition between firms that use algorithms that, for example, personalize outcomes to customer preferences and the firm with better personalization for a customer wins that customer and obtains value that is related to the accuracy of the personalization.
+Recall that our goal is to analyze the effect of competition on firms' choices of learning algorithms.
+As described in the introduction, we will model this as a game, and we call this game the {\em Bias-Variance Game}.
+In this game, each of two players simultaneously chooses an error distribution.
+Prediction errors are realized, and the player with lower prediction error, say $a_i$, obtains utility $1-a_i^2$, just like the one-player case.
+The player with higher prediction error obtains utility 0.

+This specification of utilities, as well as variants that we discuss in \Cref{sec:numerical}, capture the main competitive force we wish to analyze: the desire of a player both to minimize error (this is the $-a_i^2$ term), and to obtain lower error than her competitor (this is the benefit of 1 from winning).